East West Tours logo

 • 370 km

-Today we will explore Tallinn, the capital of Estonia,.
-The heart of the city is its Old Town, a UNESCO World Heritage site filled with cobblestone streets, Gothic spires, and centuries-old buildings.
 Town Hall Square is the central gathering place, home to the imposing Gothic-style Town Hall and the historic Raeapteek, one of Europe’s oldest continuously operating pharmacies.
-Nearby, the Alexander Nevsky Cathedral stands as a striking example of Russian Orthodox architecture, while Toompea Castle, with its pink baroque facade, serves as the seat of Estonia’s Parliament.
+You will also see the Alexander Nevsky Cathedral - a striking example of Russian Orthodox architecture.
+Toompea Castle, with its pink baroque facade, serves as the seat of Estonia’s Parliament.

 For a touch of imperial elegance, the Kadriorg district features the magnificent Kadriorg Palace, built by Peter the Great, surrounded by a vast park with fountains and gardens.